 The WooCommerce Voice

-In every bit of branded content we create and add to the world of the web we aim to channel the WooCommerce voice.
-Life is short and words are everywhere, best we choose thoughtfully.
-Every word our customers read is a tiny pixel in their overall perception of us, and we need to paint a coherent picture in order for them to form anything close to a relationship with us.
+We aim to channel the WooCommerce voice in every bit of branded content we create and add to the worldwide web.
+Life is short and words are everywhere, so best we choose thoughtfully.
+Every word our customers read is a tiny pixel in their overall perception of us, and we need to paint a coherent picture to form a relationship with us.

-Words can elicit emotional responses, inspire action and make magic in people’s minds or they can be vanilla, boring and just get the job done.
-We aim to add value through excellent, lean writing and good grammar and to use words to build brand affection and create connections.
+Words can elicit emotion, inspire action, add value, and make magic in people’s minds; or they can be vanilla, boring and just get the job done.
+Words have the power to build brand affection and create connections.

-Powerful brands – like Coca-Cola and MailChimp – have a distinct feeling about them.
-We believe a brand’s voice goes a long way in making it personable – or not – and that strong brands work hard to inject something identifiable into all written communication.
-We try to do this too!
-When our customers read Woo words, we want them to be able to pick up that we’ve written them.
+Big brands – such as Coca-Cola and MailChimp – have a distinct feeling about them.
+We believe a brand’s voice goes a long way in making it personable and strong brands work hard to inject something identifiable into all written communication.
+We try to do this, too!
+When customers read our content, we want them to feel Woo in every word.

-No content or piece of copy is exempt from the touches of our brand voice – the thread of our brand needs to weave through every word from product copy and tweets to checkout messages, promotion Ts&Cs, blog posts and the way we sign off emails to our customers.
+No piece of copy is exempt – the thread of our brand needs to weave through everything from product copy and tweets to checkout messages, promotion Ts&Cs, blog posts and the way we sign emails to our customers.
 If you spot something that sounds glaringly unlike us, call us on it.
-We might just reward you.
+We will reward you.

-Although consistency doesn’t mean sameness (our team is made of many individuals, after all) all WooCommerce words should strike a familiar chord.
-The language we use will differ, because we’re all different, but there ought to be a spirit and a flavour coming through that is overarching.
+Consistency doesn’t mean sameness, as our team is composed of many individuals and voices, after all, yet WooCommerce words should strike a familiar chord.
+The language we use will differ because each of us is different, but there is a spirit and a flavor that is overarching.
 Keeping this in mind helps us when crafting content.

-When addressing a customer, as an individual, there is an opportunity to create a connection.
-A careless word, a sarcastic response, something written in jest that gets lost in translation and taken the wrong way, can start fires that are difficult to put out.
+Addressing a customer as an individual is an opportunity to create a connection.
+A careless word, a sarcastic response, or something written in jest that gets lost in translation and is taken the wrong way, can start fires that are difficult to extinguish.

-In tickets we use snippets for efficiency but, where possible, we try to add something that makes the interaction unique.
-Perhaps it is acknowledging someone has been waiting unusually long, perhaps it is wishing them well on the eve of a new year, perhaps it is the happiness engineer working on the ticket letting them know they’ve visited the city the customer lives in….
-Anything that shows we are just humans goes a long way in building customer loyalty and retention.
+In tickets we use snippets for efficiency but, where possible, we always add something that makes the interaction unique.
+Perhaps acknowledging someone has been waiting unusually long, wishing them well on the eve of a new year, sharing that we’ve visited the city the customer lives in.
+Anything that shows we are humans goes a long way in building customer loyalty and retention.

-Our tone is always respectful, always patient and we never take the gap to make anyone feel silly (i.e by pointing out that they are in the wrong).
-We promote honouring one another and talking to others as we like to be talked to.
+Our tone is always respectful, always patient, and always humble.
+We promote honoring one another and speaking to others as we like to be spoken to.

 The WooCommerce Website

-We sell products to people far away and it is important that our copy is non-jargony, not boring, but simply gives people what they need to know to make a good decision.
-Our product page copy usually has one or two playful bits but on the most part just explains what is necessary.
+We sell products to people everywhere, and it is important that our copy is non-jargony and not boring, and gives people what they need to make a good decision.
+Our product page usually has one or two playful bits but for the most part explains what’s necessary.
 The checklist below is a rough guide of what ought to appear on every Woo product page: